Bro77XP/Beginner-Friendly-Ai-Vtuber/README.md

 # AI VTuber For Begginers/non programmers Easy To setup

+here's a video Tutorial on how to setup the ai vtuber https://youtu.be/b2Mr-ZUVqzo?si=ZUGchmHMS0Wb5Zv_

 An AI VTuber that uses Whisper for speech recognition, Ollama for LLM inference, and Chatterbox TTS in a continuous listening loop.

 This Was Also Made On a AMD gpu But the code is mainly supported For cpu users So it can be used without amd or nvdia gpus